onhernandes/mustang-js/README.md

 	overflow: hidden;
 ```

-for do the plugin works.
 If you want that the items fit all the user view, set

 ```css
 	width: 100%;